Congressional Dems say women in ICE custody who blew whistle on gynecologist should be able to apply for special visas

 Adán, who has been detained at Irwin for more than eight months, said she was examined by Amin on Sept.
 14 for what she thought may have been a venereal disease.
 Allegedly, Amin silently and forcefully inserted a camera into her vagina without lubrication and ignored her signs of distress.
 He told her she needed birth control pills for a cyst the size of a toenail on her left ovary.
 But when she was taken to a different doctor weeks later, they told her she had no such cyst, she said in the lawsuit.

 About two weeks later, Adán was ordered deported.
 But it was not until Tuesday — nine days after her interview with investigators — that ICE abruptly notified her she would be deported to Mexico the next day.
 After a team of lawyers intervened at the last minute, Adán is now suing ICE after nearly being deported.
+The lawsuit is a last-ditch effort to prevent her own deportation.

 At least two other women have filed lawsuits following similar incidents.
 Adán’s story, her lawsuit said, “fits into a pattern of swiftly deporting witnesses once they identify themselves as willing to exercise their First Amendment rights to testify.”